Del Shannon Sings Hank Williams: Critical reception

-Cashbox praises "Shannon’s country style stands out on 'Honky Tonk Blues', 'Your Cheatin’ Heart', and 'Cold, Cold Heart'.'
+Cashbox noted that "Shannon's country style stands out on 'Honky Tonk Blues', 'Your Cheatin' Heart', and 'Cold, Cold Heart'".

-Record World believed "He'll broaden his market considerably with this heartfelt tribute to the late country tunesmith."
+Record World believed Shannon would "broaden his market considerably with this heartfelt tribute to the late country tunesmith."

-Record Mirror called it "Strict Country Fashion" and stated that the "best tracks are the atmospheric 'Kaw-Liga' and the light-hearted 'Hey Good Lookin'.
+Record Mirror called it "Strict Country Fashion" and stated that the "best tracks are the atmospheric 'Kaw-Liga' and the light-hearted 'Hey Good Lookin'".